qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

         {left, :some} when is_number(left) ->
           {:ok, :rand.uniform(left - 1) + 1}

-        # third pattern: available and fixed demand
+        # third pattern: available and fixed demanded quanlity
         {left, x} when is_enough(left, x) ->
           {:ok, x}

-        # fourth pattern: not enough
+        # fourth pattern: not enough on the market
         {left, x} when is_sold(left, x) ->
           {:error, :sold}

-        # fifth pattern: not seen
+        # fifth pattern: not seen on the market
         {nil, _} ->
           {:error, :not_seen}
       end